Nehal70/GNNs-From-Scratch/README.md

 - **Primary Focus**: Master GPU programming with CUDA for ML acceleration
 - **Performance**: Achieve significant speedup over CPU implementations locally
 - **Learning**: Build production-ready ML algorithms from first principles
+- **Implementation**: Provide from-scratch implementations that can be used as a reference or integrated into projects
 - **Learning**: Master C++ and CUDA programming for high-performance computing
 - **Learning**: Understand Graph Neural Networks and their GPU implementation strategies
 - **Learning**: Gain expertise in GPU programming and optimization techniques